-Kohta is a privately initiated kunsthalle in Helsinki that aims to present uncompromising contemporary art in all its forms.
+Kohta is a privately initiated kunsthalle in Helsinki that presents uncompromising contemporary art in all its forms.

 Kohta opened to the public in mid-November 2017.

-Kohta is located in the rapidly developing neighborhood of Kalasatama.
-Kohta’s premises are housed on the top floor of a 1980s industrial building and yield around 160 square meters of exhibition space, divided to a main space and a studio space.
+Kohta is located in the rapidly developing Kalasatama neighborhood, on the top floor of a 1980s industrial building.
+We have around 160 square meters of exhibition space, divided into a main space and a studio space.

-Kohta’s curated public programme of exhibitions and events aim to consistently reflect the complexity and capacity of visual art today and its future-oriented potential.
+Kohta’s curated public programme of exhibitions and events aims to consistently reflect the complexity and capacity of visual art today and its futures-oriented potential.

-Kohta brings together foreign and Finnish contemporary artists in curated solo and group exhibitions.
+Kohta brings together contemporary artists from Finland and the rest of the world in curated solo and group exhibitions.
 Our mission is to feature artistic thinking in its many forms and showcase artists from different generations and media.

 Kohta’s programme is usually decided a few years in advance, and we are rarely able to accommodate unsolicited suggestions for exhibitions.